Posts

 Image

-By George Kazoleas, Lawyer Formalism may be inherent in laws, jurisprudence and in procedural law in particular, since the rules of law are specific forms that must be applied in real situations.
+Formalism may be inherent in laws, jurisprudence and in procedural law in particular, since the rules of law are specific forms that must be applied in real situations.
+By Giorgos Kazoleas, Lawyer LL.M.
 Excessive formalism, however, which characterizes many judicial systems, can sometimes deprive citizens of their right to access the justice in order to assert their rights.
 Strict procedural rules that most commonly concern deadlines, the limitation period of claims, the method of filing and deficiencies or errors of Court documents deny in essence the right to go to Court.
 The European Court of Human Rights (“ECtHR”) has issued a number of judgments condemning the law of several countries for excessive formalism in certain cases.
 Despite being a lawyer, he was not allowed to appeal for himself A typical example is the case of Maširević v.
-Serbia (No 30671/08, February 11th, 2014, in which the applicant, a practicing lawyer, had brought an action before a local Court seeking payme
+Serbia (No 30671/08, February 11th, 2014, in which the applicant, a practicing lawyer,

 GDPR fine against housing company for unlawful video surveillance in an apartment building